Helix-Track/Core/README.md

 ## Scripts and tools

-The system scripts and tools located in the `Scripts` directory.
+Tbd.

-All scripts and tools required for the system to initialize (database, generated code, etc.) are located here.
+All scripts and tools required for the system to initialize (database, generated code, etc.) - Tbd.

 ## Developers documentation